Frequently Asked Questions

 Our Ritual is the book of ceremonies, based on lessons of right living and thinking, and was written by ordained minister, Rev. W. Mark Sexson.
 The same ritual is used for the opening and closing of business meetings, and the initiation of new members by every Rainbow girl in every Rainbow Assembly throughout the world.

-What do Rainbow Girls do?
+What do members do?

 The activities of a Rainbow Assembly are as varied as its members, and only limited by their imaginations.
 With the direction and assistance of the advisory board, the girls plan and hold a variety of different projects and activities.
 Fun activities may include dances, swim parties, picnics, or trips to amusement parks; Fundraisers may be bake sales, car washes, pancake breakfasts, or candy sales; and Charity/Community Service projects may consist of bowl-a-thons, placing flags at graves on Veterans Day, visiting local hospitals and nursing facilities, collecting toys for children, and can tabs for the Shriner’s Hospitals.
 Girls are encouraged to suggest new ideas, and participation by parents in any of our activities is always welcome.